mrkline/backpak/docs/src/formats.md

 [FastCDC algorithm](https://www.usenix.org/system/files/conference/atc16/atc16-paper-xia.pdf).
 Chunks are then ID'd by their [SHA-224](https://en.wikipedia.org/wiki/SHA-2) hash.

-Next, we need to organize lists of chunks back into files, and files back into directories.
+Next, we need to organize lists of chunks back into their respective files, and files back into their directories.
 Let's represent each directory as a *tree*, where each node is a file made of chunks:
 ```
 "PXL_20240804_202813830.jpg": {